Seven Aspects of Reading

 - All staff are expert readers, modelling reading skills, discussing texts read with the pupils and sharing their own love of reading.

 - Teachers read class stories to promote a love and enjoyment of stories, immersing them in the world of imagination.
+Teachers also read a poem a day.

 - Our learning opportunities incorporate a range of fiction, non-fiction and poetry, to expose pupils to different texts they may enjoy.